MegoTech/Code-questions-marathon/README.md

 You can also add your own riddles to the list by submitting a pull request.
 We encourage contributions from educators and students alike, as long as the riddles are appropriate for young learners and have not been included in the list before.

-### Uploading answer
+### getting started
-To Uploading your answer to the list, follow these steps:
+To pull a riddle from the repository, follow these steps:

 Fork this repository and clone it to your local machine.

+note: Fork is necessary in scenarios you want push your answer to the mentor cheking in ather case you can clone only.

-Open the riddles.md file in your text editor.
+Open the riddles files in your Pycharm.

 Add your riddle and its answer to the end of the list, following the existing format: